Doctor of Laws: Finland

 In Finland, the Doctor of Laws (Oikeustieteen tohtori, OTT; Juris doktor, JD) is the highest academic degree in law, based on 60 credits of course studies and, most importantly, successful completion of a doctoral dissertation.
 The dissertation usually takes the form of a monograph at least of 250 pages in length, or of a series of published articles.
-A successful oral disputation is also required.
+A successful oral defence is also required.
 It usually takes at least four years to complete the degree.

 The degree of the Doctor of Laws does not qualify its holder for judicial offices.
-Instead, the degree of the Master of Laws (Oikeustieteen maisteri; Swedish uses the Juris magister) is the requirement for the membership of the Finnish Bar Association and for judicial offices.
-As the doctoral programs for the doctoral degree are, in principle, open for the holders of all master's degrees, the possession of the degree of the Doctor of Laws is not a guarantee for the possession of the Master of Laws degree.
-However, it is very seldom that someone who has not graduated in law graduates for a Doctor of Law.
+Instead, the degree of the Master of Laws (Oikeustieteen maisteri; Swedish uses the Juris magister) is the prerequisite for judicial offices and a requirement for membership in the Finnish Bar Association.
+Membership in the Bar further requires several years of professional experience and passing the Finnish Bar Examination.
+As doctoral programs are, in principle, open to holders of any master's degree, a Doctor of Laws degree does not guarantee that the holder also holds a Master of Laws degree.
+However, it is not common for an individual without a prior law degree to earn a Doctor of Laws.